 The Scarlets Academy have signed talented U18s fly-half Josh Phillips on a long-term deal.

-Seventeen-year-old Josh, a pupil at Ysgol Glantaf, joins from the Cardiff Blues age-grade set-up and is the latest young player the Academy hopes can progress into the senior ranks.
+Eighteen-year-old Josh, a pupil at Ysgol Glantaf, joins from the Cardiff Blues age-grade set-up and is the latest young player the Academy hopes can progress into the senior ranks.

 From Porth in the Rhondda, Josh has been playing rugby since the age of seven, featuring in the Dewar Shield for Rhondda Schools before being selected for the Blues North U16s squad and the Blues U18s squads.